marcelopalacioabreu/b00m-h3adsh0t/README.md

 * **Modifying Game Rules World Method**
   * Aimbot targets servers with no rule enforcement or data integrity
   * Synchronize all client data with information about all of the other clients
-  * Reveals where all the players in the game are, team statuses, and user game states with information on health, weapons, and ammo
+  * Reveals where all the players in the game are, team statuses, and user game states with information on player names, position, clip ammo, ammo count, health, class, weapons, frame rate and more.
   * Data from client will allow player to break game rules, manipulate server, or manipulate other clients